Maine Maritime Academy

 - Marine Systems Engineering

-ANNUAL TRAINING CRUISE
+ANNUAL TRAINING CRUISES

 The Schooner Bowdoin is a National Historic Landmark, the Official Vessel of the State of Maine, and the flagship of the Vessel Operations and Technology program.
 Students can expect to shadow crew members as they navigate and maintain the 88-foot-tall ship during the summer months.
 Other responsibilities include: